rgulbrandson27/Silicon-Valley-Trail/README.md

 ## AI Usage

-Claude (Anthropic) and OpenAi/ChatGPT were used as instructures thoughtout collaborative design and architecture partner throughout development.
+Claude (Anthropic) and OpenAi/ChatGPT were used as instructors thoughtout collaborative design and architecture partner throughout development.
 Decisions were discussed and suggestions were challenged.
 The developer made final decisions regarding game sturcture.

 Code was written by the developer with AI assistance for reviewing structure, catching inconsistencies, and generating boilerplate.
 The game design, route, landmark selection, event narratives, scoring system, and overall creative direction are original.
 AI helped implement decisions; the developer made them.